 HMS Victory: The Nation's Flagship gallery

-Going beyond Victory’s immortalised role at the Battle of Trafalgar, the gallery explores her story through a mixture of cinematic film, interactives and newly displayed objects like the spectacular ten-foot-tall, 200-year-old figurehead.
+Going beyond HMS Victory’s immortalised role at the Battle of Trafalgar, the gallery explores her story through a mixture of cinematic film, interactives, and newly displayed objects like the spectacular ten-foot-tall, 200-year-old figurehead.

 Generously funded by the Society of Nautical Research and The HMS Victory Preservation Company, the gallery will display previously unseen objects from this remarkable survivor.

 The building in which the exhibition is housed sits immediately across from Victory and is dedicated to the late Vice-Admiral Sir Donald Gosling, generous benefactor to the ship.